-Until the introduction of the Balanced Labour Market Act (WAB) employees had the right to a transitional allowance intended to be used for training and transferring to a different profession or employer after an employment contract (temporary or permanent) of a minimum of two years.
-The transitional allowance ruling was also amended with the arrival of the WAB.
-With effect from 1 January 2020 all employees have the right to a transitional allowance if the employment contract ends on the initiative of the employer.
+All employees have the right to a transitional allowance if the employment contract ends on the initiative of the employer.
 This also applies for notice of termination during the probation period discussed above.
-Before the introduction of the WAB, for both employees aged 50 years or older and who had been employed for more than 10 years under certain conditions a different scheme applied which could result in a higher transitional allowance than for other employees.
-This difference in treatment will lapse as from 1 January 2020.
-The amount of the transitional allowance will with effect from 2020 be calculated based on the actual number of days that the employment contract has lasted.
+The amount of the transitional allowance will be calculated based on the actual number of days that the employment contract has lasted.
 The formula for the calculation is equal to A x B, where A stands for the duration of the employment (in days) and B for 1/3 of the gross monthly salary.
 The gross monthly salary includes gross hourly pay, plus holiday allowance (8%) and other fixed wage components multiplied by the contractual duration of employment per month.
 The allowance is payable from the 1st day of employment.
-For the transitional allowance in 2024 a statutory maximum of € 94,000 applies.
-For an annual salary of over € 94,000, the maximum transitional allowance is the relevant annual salary, irrespective of the result of the above calculation formula.
+For the transitional allowance in 2025 a statutory maximum of $\in$ 98,000 applies.
+For an annual salary of over $\in$ 98,000, the maximum transitional allowance is the relevant annual salary, irrespective of the result of the above calculation formula.